-The cost of an AK-47 and its ergonomic and quality design are some of the major advantages of the world’s most popular assault rifle.
+The cost of an AK-47 and ergonomic and quality design are significant advantages of the world’s most popular assault rifle.
 The first model of the AK-47 assault rifle was introduced into service with the Soviet army in 1948.
-Designed to be cheap and reliable as well as simple to operate and produce, the AK-47 and its derivatives remain the world’s most widely used assault rifles seven decades later.
+Designed to be cheap, reliable, and straightforward to operate and produce, the AK-47 and its derivatives remain the world’s most widely used assault rifles seven decades later.

-In his book AK-47: The Story of The People’s Gun, Michael Hodges estimates that there are as many as 200 million Kalashnikov rifles in circulation worldwide, one for every 35 people.
-On top of its cheap price, the weapon has proven hugely popular with soldiers, criminals, and militants due to its durability and reliability.
+In his book AK-47: The Story of The People’s Gun, Michael Hodges estimates that as many as 200 million Kalashnikov rifles are in circulation worldwide, one for every 35 people.
+On top of its low price, the weapon has proven hugely popular with soldiers, criminals, and militants due to its durability and reliability.

 The cost of an AK-47 mainly depends on the variant

-Some 200 different types of Kalashnikovs are now produced in at least 30 countries and vast quantities of the weapons have turned up in trouble spots all over the world for decades, especially in Africa.
+Some 200 different types of Kalashnikovs are now produced in at least 30 countries, and vast quantities of the weapons have turned up in trouble spots worldwide for decades, especially in Africa.
 Hundreds of thousands of them disappeared after the breakup of Yugoslavia, frequently ending up in the hands of terrorists and criminals.
-Most of the Kalashnikovs used in the Paris attacks at Charlie Hebdo and the Bataclan theater were purchased in Belgium and traced back to the Balkans (and to Serbia in particular).
+Most of the Kalashnikovs used in the Paris attacks at Charlie Hebdo and the Bataclan theater were purchased in Belgium and traced back to the Balkans (particularly Serbia).

-Considering that the black market is awash with AK-47s, how much would it cost to illegally procure one?
+Considering that the black market is awash with AK-47s, how much would it cost to procure one illegally?
 A new report from Global Financial Integrity has shed some light on the shady world of arms smuggling and the cost of an AK-47 in several different countries.
-In Afghanistan, the cost of an AK-47 could cost as little as $600 while on Mexico’s northern border with the U.S., the price would increase to $1,200.
+In Afghanistan, an AK-47 could cost as little as $600, while on Mexico’s northern border with the U.S., the price would increase to $1,200.